 Although other researchers didn’t find any evidence to support those claims.

-Numerous studies concluded that there is no scientific evidence of Human Chorionic Gonadotropin is an effective and safe way of management of obesity.
+Numerous studies concluded that there is no scientific evidence that Human Chorionic Gonadotropin is an effective and safe way to manage obesity.

-You should consult your physician to make sure that hCG and a very low-calorie diet combination are the safe way for you to lose weight.
+You should consult your physician to ensure that hCG and a very low-calorie diet combination are safe ways to lose weight.

 Just like all medications, hCG also has some side effects to be cautious about